math-a3k/covid-ht/docs/beyond_covid19.rst

 Beyond COVID19
 ==============

-``covid-ht`` was motivated to help with the struggle against the COVID19's pandemic in resource-constrainted places where specific testing wasn't available at sufficient quantities.
-It is designed to be inclusive for those in that situation who want to improve their response: only commodity servers are needed and networking can provide with the knowledge while it is developed locally.
+``covid-ht`` was motivated by helping with the struggle against the COVID19's pandemic in resource-constrainted places where specific testing wasn't available at sufficient quantities and triggered by `watching a Doctor`_ in El Salvador doing the process.

-Nevertheless, efficiency and improvement is a good practice independently of the situation.
+It is designed to be inclusive with those who want to improve their response, leveraging already existing infrastructure, incorporated into already ongoing practices and providing knowledge while it is developed locally if needed with networking.

 Given that vaccines are already developed, at some point in the future, the pandemic will end.